 This morning, discover some of the city’s main sights in the company of an expert local guide, then you’re free to explore as you wish.
 Everywhere there are sights associated with the city’s most famous resident, Mozart, who played the harpsichord aged three, composed rudimentary music at five and wrote his first opera when he was 11!

 Please note lunch is not included on this full day excursion to Salzburg; however, the ship will offer a packed lunch.
 We return to the ship for another splendid dinner.

-This evening, we have arranged truly the ‘icing on the cake’: no visit to Vienna is truly complete without a live musical experience so after dinner, we have arranged for a recital on board.
-To hear this exquisite music whilst in the city of its creation makes a wonderful finale to the day.
+This evening we’ve arranged truly the ‘icing on the cake’: no visit to Vienna is complete without a live musical experience, so after dinner we have a classical recital on board.
+To hear this exquisite music played in the city of its creation makes a wonderful finale to the day.

 After breakfast this morning, the crew bids you farewell before you disembark the ship.

 Prices are per person, based on two people sharing a cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes:

 Tea, coffee and water will be served complimentary throughout your cruise, but should you wish to indulge in a glass of wine or a beer with your lunch or dinner, we would recommend adding our drinks package to your booking.